 Chairman: Thank you.
-General comments.
+General comments?
 Mr. Qamaniq.

 Mr. Qamaniq (interpretation): Thank you, Mr. Chairman.
-Similarly in Article 22 of the Nunavut Land Claims Agreement as it was read by the Member for Iqaluit-Manirajak.
-I won't read it over.
-However, it is correct as it is written; that Inuit lands outside of hamlets or municipalities on surface rights that taxes are applicable as per the agreement.
+Similarly in Article 22 of the Nunavut Agreement, as it was read by the Member for Iqaluit-Manirajak, I won't read it over.
+However, it is correct as it is written, that "Inuit Owned Lands outside of municipalities on which improvements have been made shall be subject to real property taxation under the laws of general application."
+That is what is stated in the agreement.

-(interpretation ends) Mr. Chairman, the money that are collected by the Government of Nunavut through property taxes are used for programs and services that Government of Nunavut provides to all Nunavummiut through budgeting process.
+(interpretation ends) Mr. Chairman, the money that is collected by the Government of Nunavut through property taxes is used for programs and services that the Government of Nunavut provides to all Nunavummiut through the budgeting process.
 For these reasons, Mr. Chairman, I will be supporting this proposed Bill 55.
 Thank you, Mr. Chairman.

 Chairman: Thank you.
-General comments.
-Seeing none.
-We'll now go clause by clause through Bill 55 in your legislative binder.
-Bill 55.
-Waiting to see if everyone has it.
+General comments?
+Seeing none, we will now do a clause-by-clause review of Bill 55.
+Please go to Bill 55 in your legislative binder.
+Bill 55; I'm waiting to see if everyone has it.